hepix-virtualisation/vmcatcher/README.md

 [root] #  fetch-crl
 ~~~~

-This suit of applications can use either enviroment variable or command
+This suit of applications can use either environment variable or command
-line to set most parmaters.
-If neither enviroment variables or command
+line to set most parameters.
+If neither environment variables or command
 line parameters are not set for critical variables the application will
 provide defaults and show warnings.